-Gingerbread Princesses Made Out of Felt Cutouts
+Gingerbread Princesses Made Out of Paper Cutouts

 So what are you waiting for?!
 Turn ordinary into personalized pieces!
 When you spend time with your child, crafting away the day, you are impacting them in more than one way!!!
 So gather up your craft supplies and make some royally great pieces with your little princess today!

 Happy crafting, my friends!
 Please don’t forget to share pictures of your paper gingerbread princess puppets with us on our Facebook page, to admire! #gluedtomycrafts

 RELATED —> Christmas Puppy Craft